Radio, Music and Podcast website Navigation & Player Redesign

-We also chose to add a secondary navigation for the Playlist and Schedule pages.
-By creating hierarchy, we would be able to better feature the pages of discovery (Music, News, and Culture), while still giving users access to highly visited Playlist and Schedule pages.
+I also chose to add a secondary navigation for the Playlist and Schedule pages.
+By creating hierarchy, I'd be able to better feature the pages of discovery (Music, News, and Culture), while still giving users access to highly visited Playlist and Schedule pages.

 The audio player would also allow quick toggling between live radio streams, allowing listeners to channel surf.
 When a show or song started playing that listeners they weren't particularly interested in, this provided a way to easily switch streams in an effort to keep them in on our site.

 Another feature of the redesign was bringng out the category names alongside the content so that new users would have some context as to what topic they were listening to.
 This also allowed them to click through and dive deeper into a category if they wanted to hear more around the topic.

 Another crucial part of this project was creating a embeddable miniplayers, large and small, to match the look and feel of site.
-Although they would largely not be used on KCRW.com itself, it was one of the ways we could extend KCRW.com's reach around the web.
+Although they would largely not be used on KCRW.com itself, it was one of the ways I could extend KCRW.com's reach around the web.
 Keeping the design as consistent looking as possible would help spread and reinforce the KCRW.com brand externally in an effort to bring users back to our site.

 Large embed player: